milkaotieno/MyFitness/README.md

 # MyFitness App

 # Description
-* About
-  MyFitness is an android app that tracks people's fitness and advices them how to keep fit.
+* MyFitness is an android app that tracks people's fitness and advices them how to keep fit.

 ## Author
 By Otieno Milka